 - Continue through Ide Hill then at the Village Hall (outstanding view at this point, one of the best in the country) follow the B2042 downhill for two thirds of a mile then take the left turn signposted for Winkhurst Green and Tonbridge.

 - Follow this for 500m then follow the road to the right (south for Winkhurst Green).
-Park after around 600 metres close to the old visitor centre entrance or by the northerly end of the reservoir a tad further on.
+Park after around 600 metres close to the old visitor centre entrance or by the northern end of the reservoir a tad further on.

-Retrace your steps by walking back a few metres along the road until you find a rather discrete public footpath sign by a metal gate.
+Retrace your steps by walking back (north) a few metres along the road until you find a rather discrete public footpath sign by a metal gate.
 Start the walk on the signed footpath at this point (Google map reference)

 Point 1-2 (700m): take the path heading roughly east on the right hand side of a cereals field.
 Follow down to a damp strip of wood with a stream.
 Cross on the wooden footbridge and continue up the right hand side of the field on the other side.
 There are some nice glimpses of the reservoir to your right here and lovely views back towards Ide Hill.
 The fields are a bit intensively farmed though so not much of interest in them usually.
 As you walk uphill towards woods, the path heads diagonally left towards the corner of the woods.

 Point 5- (600m depending on where on the road you parked) Turn right (north) on the pavement on the reservoir side of the road and admire the lovely views across the water as you stroll back to your motor.
 The reservoir’s banks are a nature reserve so there’s no access apart from one very short little footpath.
 There’s no swimming allowed either.
-You can always amuse yourself by reading my oh so funny blog on Bough Beech though.
+You can always amuse yourself by reading my oh-so-funny blog on Bough Beech though.